 Therein lies the problem.
 Here in South Africa, invoices just aren't standardised, despite repeated efforts to get this rectified.
 Municipal bills are often:

-There's no shame in admitting that most of us just don't understand these bills.
+There's no shame in admitting that most of us don't understand what's happening in these bills.
 We know for sure that we're being robbed in some foul way, but we don't know how.

 This lack of understanding is dangerous, for reasons both obvious and dubious, and the previous paragraph is a prime example of why.